Skip to content

 Welcome

-This website provides a generator for users to create a Scalable Vector Graphics (SVG) image of a Railroad Diagram (like what JSON.org uses).
+This website provides a generator for users to create a SVG or PNG image of a Railroad Diagram (like what JSON.org uses).

 Railroad diagrams are called this due to the visual play of imagining you are a little train going down its tracks from beginning to end.
 Choo-choo!!